-Some of the ways in which Penn InTouch is used include:
+Some of the functions of Penn InTouch include:

 Addresses: Update local and permanent addresses.

 Privacy Settings: Indicate to whom academic and/or financial information may be disclosed.

 Course Search: Find courses for an upcoming semester.
 This tool allows students to search for courses by subject, time, instructor, College requirement or other criteria.